ismail9k/neomorphism/docs/components/buttons.md

-# Button
+# Buttons

-Buttons component is group multiple buttons together
+A _buttons_ component is group multiple buttons together

 ## Basic Use